Welcome To Amherstburg

 2 NHL size rinks

-Every weekend boasts something fun in the community including these events and festivals:
+Every weekend boasts something fun in the community, bringing guests from all over the province and from across the border, including these events and festivals:

 Local Real Estate

 Affordable housing has made Amherstburg an attractive destination town for everyone from young families to retirees.
 There are homes for all budgets with the town in steady growth mode as council continues to actively approve new housing developments.
 Amherstburg offers a variety of home styles to accommodate different lifestyles and stages of life; suburban developments, condos, apartments/townhouses, waterfront homes/cottages and private county estates/acreage properties.
-The average sale price of a home in 2016 was $267,808.00, up from $229,868 in 2015.
-But the hot market in Essex County is also sweeping across Amherstburg with housing starts on the rise.
+The median home sale price from the MLS® in 2025 was approximately $636,250.

 Employment Opportunities

 Affordable housing has made Amherstburg an attractive destination town for everyone from young families to retirees.
 There are homes for all budgets with the town in steady growth mode as council continues to actively approve new housing developments.
 Amherstburg offers a variety of home styles to accommodate different lifestyles and stages of life; suburban developments, condos, apartments/townhouses, waterfront homes/cottages and private county estates/acreage properties.
-The average sale price of a home in 2016 was $267,808.00, up from $229,868 in 2015.
-But the hot market in Essex County is also sweeping across Amherstburg with housing starts on the rise.
+The median home sale price from the MLS® in 2025 was approximately $636,250.

 Search Amherstburg Properties